nhsconnect/Events-Management/pages/receiver/receiver_ig.md

 The following requirements must be met by receiving organisations in order to meet the information governance (IG) requirements of the NEMS.
 These requirements are aimed at making sure that data is available to Data Protection Officers, Caldicott Guardians and IG leads if it is required.

+### Data Use

+Any data which is received via the NEMS SHALL only be used for the purposes of direct care.

 ### Auditing

 The provider system must audit all event messages it attempts to process, even if the event message is discarded.
 The auditing done within a receiving systems must contain enough information to: